 - Date-Time and Time zone: If the date-time and time zone information is available in the ME, this data object is mandatory and shall contain the Date-Time and Time zone at the ME detected moment of occurrence of the event.

 - Location Information: This data object contains the identification (MCC, MNC, LAC/TAC, Cell Identity) of the current serving cell of the UE.
 The comprehension required flag of this data object in this command shall be set to '0'.
-This data object shall be present if the data connection is performed over GERAN, UTRAN, E-UTRAN, NG-RAN or Satellite NG-RAN.
+This data object shall be present if the data connection is performed over GERAN, UTRAN, E-UTRAN, Satellite E-UTRAN, NG-RAN or Satellite NG-RAN.

 - Access Technology: This data object shall contain the access technology of the rejecting or accepting network.